coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

 1. Click create and wait for the cluster to be created

-1. Click `Access Control`, then `Add Identity Provider`

-    - Provider: Github
-    - Name: github-app-sre
-    - Mapping Method: claim

 1. Contact App-SRE and request a new App-SRE Github Oauth Client.
 You will need to provide the callback URL.
+  * Note: place the `client-id` and `client-secret` in a secret in [Vault](https://vault.devshift.net/ui/vault/secrets/app-sre/list/integrations-input/ocm-github-idp/github-org-team/app-sre/) named `<cluster-name>-cluster`.

-In order to create the Oauth client register to create a new application here: https://github.com/organizations/app-sre/settings/applications
+In order to create the OAuth client register to create a new application here: https://github.com/organizations/app-sre/settings/applications

 The callback template is: